Popmotion/popmotion/docs/learn/basics/velocity-and-physics.md

 Three Popmotion animations accept a `velocity` property: `decay`, `physics` and `spring`.

-Let's modify `stopTracking` three times so we provide `velocity` and take a look at what each of these animations does with it.
+Let's modify `stopTracking` three times, once for each, to see what they each do with `velocity`.

 ### `decay`